Shanku: English definition

-The Oxford Learner's Advanced Dictionaries and the Concise Oxford English Dictionary indicate that the term samfu originated in the 1950s from the Cantonese dialect shaam foò, 'shaam' which means ‘coat’ and 'foò' which means ‘trousers’.
-Among English dictionaries, there are variation in the definition of samfoo/ samfu.

-The Collins English Dictionary defines samfoo/samfu as being:
+The Oxford Advanced Learner's Dictionary and the Concise Oxford English Dictionary indicate that the term samfu originated in the 1950s from the Cantonese term shaam foò, with shaam meaning 'coat' and foò meaning 'trousers'.
+Among English dictionaries, there are variations in the definition of samfu.
+The Collins English Dictionary defines it as being:

-The Oxford Learner's Advanced Dictionaries defines samfu as being:
+The Oxford Learner's Advanced Dictionary defines it as being:

-The 12th edition of the Concise Oxford English Dictionary defines samfu as being:
+The 12th edition of the Concise Oxford English Dictionary defines it as being: